-All persons who wish to pursue a degree program at the University must file the following documentation with the Admissions Office, Schofield 111: an application for admission and any specific application fee, an official high school transcript, test scores (when applicable), and official transcript(s) of all previous post-secondary work attempted or completed.
+All persons who wish to pursue a degree program at the University must provide the following documentation: an application for admission and any specific application fee, a high school transcript, test scores (when applicable), and official transcript(s) of all previous post-secondary work attempted or completed.
 Priority dates for applications are established each year.
-Contact the Admissions Office for information at email@example.com or 715-836-5415.
+Please see https://www.uwec.edu/admissions/ for additional information.

 Preparation for University Study